acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 igfx: @ (DBG) BLS: [COMM] Processing the request: Current = 0x000008af; Target = 0x000009f7; Distance = 0328; Steps = 25; Stride = 14.
 igfx: @ (DBG) BLS: [COMM] Processing the request: Current = 0x000009f7; Target = 0x00000ad9; Distance = 0226; Steps = 25; Stride = 10.
 ```

+As you can observe from the above log, the register value is `0x00` when the display is at the lowest brightness level.
+When the user presses a key to increase the brightness, the register value becomes `0x36`,
+so in this case you may use a lowerbound, for example `0x18`, to prevent the display turning black.
+You may want to analyze the kernel log produced by the DEBUG version to find a lowerbound that best works for your laptop.

 </details>